Secuoyas-Experience/covid-19-es/README.md

 1. new infected cases are calculated.
 The formula used is:
-*Total amount of infected (t) - Total amount of infected (t-1)*
+  *casos_confirmados(t) - casos_confirmados (t-1)*

-2. new intensive case cases are calculated.
+2. new intensive cases are calculated.
 The formula used is:
  *casos_UCI (t) - casos_UCI(t-1)*

-3. new intensive case cases are calculated.
+3. new death cases are calculated.
 The formula used is:
 *casos_fallecido (t) - casos_fallecido(t-1)*

 #### CapacidadHospitalaria